Spike Jones: Murdering the Classics

 Among the recordings Spike Jones and his City Slickers made in the 1940s were many humorous takes on classical music such as the adaptation of Liszt's Liebestraum No. 3, played at a breakneck pace on unusual instruments.
 Others followed: Rossini's William Tell Overture was rendered on kitchen implements using a horse race as a backdrop, with one of the "horses" in the "race" likely to have inspired the nickname of the lone chrome yellow-painted SNJ aircraft flown by the U.S. Navy's Blue Angels aerobatic team's shows in the late 1940s, "Beetle Bomb".
 In live shows Spike would acknowledge the applause with complete solemnity, saying "Thank you, music lovers."
 In 1971, RCA issued an LP (on the prestigious Red Seal label) compilation of twelve of these "homicides", titled Spike Jones Is Murdering the Classics.
 The album includes such tours de force as Pal-Yat-Chee (featuring the hillbilly satirists Homer and Jethro), Ponchielli's Dance of the Hours, Tchaikovsky's None but the Lonely Heart, Strauss's Blue Danube waltz, and Bizet's Carmen.

-In 1944, RCA Victor released "Spike Jones presents for the Kiddies" version of Tchaikovsky's Nutcracker Suite, in three 10-inch, 78- rpm records, P-143, arrangement credited to Joe "Country" Washburne with lyrics by Foster Carling.
-The set was also issued by RCA Victor on three 7-inch vinyl 45-rpm records in 1949 as WP-143 and on one 45rpm "extended play" record, EPA-143 in 1952.
+In 1944, RCA Victor released "Spike Jones presents for the Kiddies" version of Tchaikovsky's Nutcracker Suite, in three 10-inch, 78 rpm records, P-143, arrangement credited to Joe "Country" Washburne with lyrics by Foster Carling.
+The set was also issued by RCA Victor on three 7-inch vinyl 45 rpm records in 1949 as WP-143 and on one 45 rpm "extended play" record, EPA-143 in 1952.
 An abridged and re-sequenced version of the recording is also included in the aforementioned RCA Red Seal 'classics' album, with the complete original version available on the CD collection Spiked: The Music of Spike Jones.

 Radio

 After appearing as the house band on The Bob Burns Show, Spike got his own radio show on NBC, The Chase and Sanborn Program, as Edgar Bergen's summer replacement in 1945.
 Frances Langford was co-host and Groucho Marx was among the guests.
-The guest list for Jones's 1947–49 CBS program for Coca-Cola (originally The Spotlight Revue, retitled The Spike Jones Show for its final season) included Frankie Laine, Mel Torme, Peter Lorre, Don Ameche and Burl Ives.
-Frank Sinatra appeared on the show twice (October 1, 1948 and December 3, 1948) and Lassie in May 1949.
+The guest list for Jones's 1947–49 CBS program for Coca-Cola (originally The Spotlight Revue, retitled The Spike Jones Show for its final season) included Frankie Laine, Mel Torme, Peter Lorre, Frank Sinatra appeared on the show twice (October 1, 1948, and December 3, 1948) and Lassie in May 1949.
 Jones's resident "girl singer" during this period was Dorothy Shay, "The Park Avenue Hillbillie."
 One of the announcers on Jones's CBS show was the young Mike Wallace.
 Writers included Eddie Maxwell, Eddie Brandt, and Jay Sommers.
-The final program in the series was broadcast in June 25, 1949.
+The final program in the series was broadcast on June 25, 1949, with Don Ameche.